 The compensation committee evaluates and, subject to obtaining the agreement of all the independent directors, approves our chief executive officer's compensation, approves the compensation of our other executive officers, and reviews succession planning for the chief executive officer position.
 The committee also administers our equity plans and handles other compensation issues.
-During fiscal 2013, the compensation committee was composed of Mr. Bourgoin (chairman of the committee), Mr. Krishnamurthy, Mr. W. Richard Marz (until May 2013), Mr. Hans Schwarz and Mr. Herb (starting August 2013).
-The compensation committee met seven times in fiscal 2013.
+During fiscal 2015, the compensation committee was composed of Mr. Bourgoin (chairman of the committee (until May 2015), Mr. Krishnamurthy (until May 2016), Mr. Herb (chairman of the committee starting May 2015) and Mr. Weber (starting May 2016).
+The compensation committee met 7 times in fiscal 2015.